windmountain/mctrot/README.md

 Here's a screenshot of the work in progress map:

 ![Simple map of Manhattan with yellow diamonds, red diamonds, and gray dots](/mapping/inprogress.png)

+See also: [maps from previous years](/mapping/previous-mctrot-maps/) before GIS.